Table of Contents:

 Want to Hire a Pro?

 Contact Felipe for your Pacific Northwest painting project at (206) 794-2429.
 He enjoys a bit of travel, so even if you don’t live in the Seattle area give him a call!
-He is an amazing painter, and an amazing person!
+He is an amazing painter, and a lovely person.
 I promise, you will love him and the results of his expertise.

 What Pro Painting Tips You’ll Learn in this Post: